bcgov/entity/docs/Way of Working/Bug-Triage-Process.md

 ## Steps internal in team
 1. A dev team member (QA or dev) identifies a bug
 2. Create issue by using the Bug Templpate ("bug report"), and label it as "bug" and mark "New Issues" in the ZenHub Pipeline
-* provide the link to a User Story
 3. Based on the Sprint Goal and the severity of the bug, decide if this bug should be fixed immediately
    - YES, fix now?
 Inform (in-person/ RocketChat) PO about the amount of effort to fix the bug & the impact on the committed work
    * Decision: High Priority = high severity + high criticality (low, medium or high) is based on